chang-cai/chang-cai.github.io/_pages/about.md

 I am currently a second-year Ph.D. student at the Department of Information Engineering, The Chinese University of Hong Kong (CUHK), supervised by Prof. [Angela Yingjun Zhang](https://staff.ie.cuhk.edu.hk/~yjzhang/).
 Before that, I received the B.Eng. degree from Yingcai Honors College, University of Electronic Science and Technology of China (UESTC) in 2021.
 I also work closely with Prof. [Xiaojun Yuan](https://scholar.google.com.hk/citations?user=o6W_m00AAAAJ&hl=en) during my postgraduate and undergraduate studies.

-My research interests lie in the next-generation wireless communication technologies, including but not limited to:
+My research interests lie in the next-generation wireless communication technologies, including but not limited to reconfigurable intelligent surface (RIS) assisted communications, semantic/task-oriented communication, and wireless edge intelligence.
-- Reconfigurable Intelligent Surface Assisted Communications;
-- Semantic/Task-Oriented Communication;
-- Wireless Edge Intelligence.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.